Call Us Today! 781-335-6663

 Executive Functioning in Kids: Here’s How We Can Help (From Your Occupational Therapist)

-Executive function is a set of mental skills that our kids use every day to actively engage in daily like skills, learn, and play.
+Executive function is a set of mental skills that our children use every day to actively engage in daily like skills, learn, and play.
 Executive function is responsible for your child’s ability to sustain attention, organize and plan, initiate and complete, problem solve, and regulate emotions.
 There are many different ways to address breakdowns with executive functioning skills.
 Your therapy team works together to address ‘the whole child’ so they can perform at their best.
 Check out some ways in which occupational therapy can focus on improving your child’s executive functioning skills.

 Think of executive function as the CEO of the brain, controlling all the skills required to plan, execute, and complete tasks and projects.
 These skills can be divided into the broad areas of working memory, flexible thinking, and inhibitory control.
 When executive function is impaired, children may display difficulty with initiating tasks, memory, organization, planning, time management, emotional control, understanding the perspectives of others, and paying attention.

-Many kids tend to be disorganized and distracted at times, but those who are struggling with executive function may take a very long time to get dressed, pack a bag for school, and perform simple chores.
+Many children tend to be disorganized and distracted at times, but those who are struggling with executive function may take a very long time to get dressed, pack a bag for school, and perform simple chores.
 Executive function disorder is common among children who are diagnosed with attention-deficit/hyperactivity disorder (ADHD).

 Occupational and Speech Therapy can help your child whom is struggling with executive functioning deficits.